NerdNu/mkgroups/README.md

   - bplugin.*
 ```

-`mkgroups` supports the bPermissions syntax for negated permission nodes - they
+`mkgroups` supports the bPermissions syntax for negated permission nodes: they
 begin with the caret (`^`), e.g. `^pluginname.permission`.
 It does _not_ do any
 special interpretation of wildcard permissions, e.g. `pluginname.*`.